INITIATIVES

 FOR CEREBRAL PALSY

 Cerebral palsy is the most common childhood physical disability, affecting one in 400 Canadians.
-CP Canada Network Partners are working together to develop a strategy that aims to influence policy, systems, society and practice across Canada.
+CP Canada Network Partners are working together to influence policy, systems, society and practice across Canada.

 Want to get involved?
 If you would like further information or connection, please email us at: info@cpcanadanetwork.com